eraffaelli/SoundBlasterCinemaProfilesSwitch/README.md

              ╚══╝╚══╝ ╚═╝  ╚═╝╚═╝  ╚═╝╚═╝  ╚═══╝╚═╝╚═╝  ╚═══╝ ╚═════╝

             These programs will modify a value in the Windows Registry.
-            Although this will be faily safe, please do backup your registry base first !
+            Although this will be fairly safe, please do backup your registry base first !

 # Legal
 This software is provided "as is" and I am not responsible for any damage possibly caused by it.